kmaasrud/vmc/report/secs/03_method.md

 By using the steepest descent method, the best variational parameters, $\alpha$ and $\beta$ are found.
 The results for this is found in section [@sec:results-variational-params].

-### Computation of the two electron system
+### Computation of the two-electron system

 The minimum energy of the system is computed and compared to Taut's work <!-- [@cite taut] -->.
-In addition, the mean distance between the two electrons and the onebody density is calculated for the best variational parameters.
+In addition, the mean distance between the two electrons and the one-body density is calculated for the best variational parameters.
 These results are also compared with the results form the same computations, where only the pure harmonic oscillator wavefunctions are used, and where pure HO wavefunctions are used but without the Jastrow factor.

 Lastly the expectation value for the kinetic energy is calculated with $\omega \in {0.01, 0.05, 0.1, 0.5, 1.0}$.

 ## Increasing computational performance

-Beeing able to simulate many-body system at large scale without running out of time is crucial.
-Hence taking advantage of available tools such as compilation flags (e.g. for vectorization) and parallelization is important.
-The Rust language provides a great set of such tools - similar to the ones used in C++, but safer.
+Being able to simulate many-body system at large scale without running out of time is crucial.
+Hence taking advantage of available tools such as compilation flags (e.g., for vectorization) and parallelization is important.
+The Rust language provides a great set of such tools - like the ones used in C++, but safer.

 Since we run many different simulations with unique parameters, we parallelize over these simulations, to keep the logic of our program simple.
 This allows us to utilize all our cores' computation power, while still not needing to program concurrently.
-For future work, parallelization should be done further into the "core" of the program, in order to increase performance in single runs.
+For future work, parallelization should be done further into the "core" of the program, to increase performance in single runs.
 For details on how we do vectorization in Rust, see @Vmc-bosonic2021.